 IVA to Bankruptcy

-What, then, are the steps involved in deciding whether to move from an IVA to Bankruptcy?
+What are the steps involved in deciding whether to move from an IVA to Bankruptcy?

 - Stop making the IVA payments with immediate effect.
-If you feel intimidated by the IVA Company, we will write to them on your behalf and advise that you are exiting from the IVA to Bankruptcy.
+If you feel intimidated by the IVA Company, we will write to them on your behalf and advise that you are exiting from the IVA to enter into Bankruptcy.

 - Please don’t be concerned about any repercussions; you have the right to leave an IVA just as you had the right to enter into it in the first place.

 - Once you have missed three payments you will receive a letter of default and if this is ignored, the IVA Company will issue a Letter of Termination about two months later.
-The Letter of Termination is required when you take the bankruptcy petition to court.

 - Ironically, despite going through the process of leaving the IVA, it will continue to protect you from your creditors until such time as the IVA is terminated.